rw178/assignment/README.md

 ## Algorithm

-* a `Treemap` is used to store the stream of transaction entries.
+* a `TreeMap` is used to store the stream of transaction entries.
 This allows for searches of runtime `O(log n)` to find the floor key, i.e. the transaction just before the relevant window
-* each entry contains a `runningTotal` field which is the sum of all transaction amounts up to that point
+* each `TransactionDetail` entry contains a `runningTotal` field which is the sum of all previous transaction amounts up to that point
-* each new record is checked to see whether an existing record with the same time stamp already exists.
-If this is the case, the two records are combined into a new record since duplicate keys are not allowed
+* each new `TransactionDetail` record is checked to see whether an existing record with the same time stamp already exists.
+If this is the case, the two records are combined into a new record since duplicate keys are not allowed in a `Map`
 * if the floor record is an exact match, the transaction amount of this record is also included in the window

 ## Assumptions